About Clive Learning Academy

 Welcome from Principal Pospeshil

-Staff has been vigorously working to create welcoming learning environments to support this growth mindset.
-Getting our school year off to a great start is a priority.
-When we all do our part to create trusting and meaningful relationships, it allows us to establish a culture of learning in which we all succeed.
+Staff will soon be back in the building and working to create welcoming learning environments to create a classroom culture that supports a sense of belonging.
+When we all do our part to create trusting and meaningful relationships, it allows us to strengthen our sense of belonging and to create a culture of learning in which we all succeed.
 We strive to support students in developing the essential skills and integrity to communicate, collaborate, and solve problems as confident citizens who embrace a diverse and challenging world.

 1600 73rd St.